 - It prevents communities falling into or staying in poverty.
 Many poor and vulnerable people, especially women and children, do not have access to timely, high quality, and affordable health care and good nutrition.

 - It protects our national interest, protecting us and our region from infectious diseases that pose major threats to economies and trade.
 In 2003, severe acute respiratory syndrome (SARS), an infectious viral respiratory disease, was estimated to have resulted in a US$40 billion global economic loss.

 - Gains in health and WASH have to be maintained, and at sufficient scale.
 Health interventions are not "set and forget", for example protection against the spread of vaccine preventable diseases can be achieved only if national yearly vaccination levels for infants and children are maintained at higher than 90 per cent.
 Surveillance and laboratory systems for infectious diseases will weaken if countries do not continue to prioritise them.

 In making health investments, Australia works at country, regional and global levels and supports health research and innovation.

 Our investments in health are context-specific and aligned to partner countries' priorities, results-focussed, and based on Australian comparative advantage.
 Our core priority is to influence partner country decisions on health policy, strategy and funding, towards more efficient and effective use of resources.

-Our major bilateral country health investments in 2016-17 are in Papua New Guinea, Solomon Islands, Pakistan, Cambodia and Timor-Leste.
+Our major bilateral country health investments in 2016-17 are in Papua New Guinea, Cambodia, Solomon Islands and Timor-Leste.

 Our regional investments focus on strengthening regional preparedness and capacity to respond to emerging health threats such as pandemic influenza and increasing drug-resistance to treatments for malaria and tuberculosis.